 I am a social and cultural historian of Choson Korea (1392-1910).
 My teaching is more broadly oriented, and I try to provide to my students at King's University College at the University of Western Ontario a pan-East Asian and global perspective, in so far as I am able to to do so.
-In part this is driven by the simple fact that I am the main non-Western historian in the department, but it is also a wonderful excuse for me to look into the histories of regions of the world that I might not otherwise explore - including, these days, the Ottoman Empire and Safavid Iran.
+In part this is driven by the simple fact that I am one of two non-Western historians n the department, but it is also a wonderful excuse for me to look into the histories of regions of the world that I might not otherwise explore - including, these days, the Ottoman Empire and Safavid Iran.

 I completed my PHD at the University of Toronto under the direction of Prof. Andre Schmid.
 Before coming to King's University College, I worked at such universities as St. Mary's University in Halifax, the University of British Columbia in Vancouver, and Korea University's Research Institute of Korean Studies in Seoul.